DarthGigi/MinionAH/CONTRIBUTING.md

 - [pnpm](https://pnpm.js.org/en/installation) (recommended)
 - [MongoDB](https://www.mongodb.com/try/download/community) (v7.0 or higher) (this project uses MongoDB Atlas, but you can use a local instance if you want)
 - [Vercel](https://vercel.com/) (this project uses Vercel for hosting and deployment, so your fork should be Vercel compatible)
+- [Cloudinary](https://cloudinary.com/) (this project uses Cloudinary for image hosting, so you will need to create an account and get your cloud name, API key, and API secret)

 ## 🚀 Getting Started